Skill1ssue/oldgram/README.md

 Requirements

-- Create th first post
+- Create the first post
 - Use semantic HTML
 - Add hover effects to the icons